larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 # Scope and Responsibilities

-This policy applies to all public IETF forums, both present and future, including, but not limited to, mailing lists, chat groups, and discussions in other systems that the IETF or WGs have chosen to employ, such as GitHub repositories, Wikis, or issue trackers.
+This policy applies to all public IETF fora, both present and future, including, but not limited to, mailing lists, chat groups, and discussions in other systems that the IETF or WGs have chosen to employ, such as GitHub repositories, Wikis, or issue trackers.